 - Cell Phone Protection: Provides up to $600 in coverage against damage or theft of cell phones, when you pay your phone bill with the card.

 - Auto Rental Collision Damage Waiver: Decline the rental company’s own insurance to get coverage against collision damage and theft of eligible rental vehicles.

 The terms are where this card really shines.
 There’s no annual fee for the U.S. Bank Visa Platinum card.

-That gives you quite a long time to pay off any purchases or balances you have, almost as long as the longest deferred financing plan with the Amazon.com Store Card (which is 24 months).
+That gives you quite a long time to pay off any purchases or balances you have, but not as long as the longest deferred financing plan with the Amazon.com Store Card (which is 24 months).
 But this card has no spending requirements, and you can use it anywhere Visa credit cards are accepted, not just Amazon.
 You won’t earn rewards on those purchases, but you’ll have a comfortably long time to pay them off.

 This card is also excellent for balance transfers.
 If you’re carrying a balance at a high interest rate, you could transfer it over to the U.S. Bank Visa Platinum to give yourself more time to pay it off without being charged interest.
 That would work for any balances under special financing from the Amazon.com Store Card as well — if you’re worried that you won’t pay off your deferred financing balance in time, you can transfer that balance to this card to avoid the retroactive interest charges.

 Balances must be transferred within the first 60 days of account opening to be eligible for the introductory rate.
 There’s a balance transfer fee, but it will almost certainly be smaller than what you’d pay in retroactive interest.

 Was this review helpful to you?
 Go ahead and share it with a friend!
 And if you have the card, leave your own review of the Amazon.com Store Card here.